YuriGor/deepdash/docs/index.md

 - [eachDeep](#eachdeep-foreachdeep) - (forEachDeep) iterate over all the children and sub-children
 - [exists](#exists) - like a `_.has` but returns `false` for empty array slots
 - [filterDeep](#filterdeep) - deep filter object
-- [indexate](#indexate) - get an object with all the paths as keys and corresponding values
+- [index](#index) - get an object with all the paths as keys and corresponding values
 - [paths](#paths-keysdeep) - (keysDeep) get an array of paths
 - [pickDeep](#pickdeep) - get object only with keys specified by names or regexes
 - [omitDeep](#omitdeep) - get object without keys specified by names or regexes